envylabs/rapporteur/README.md

 ```

 When an application validation fails, an HTTP 500 response is returned with a
-collection of error messages, similar to the default Rails responders for model
+collection of error messages, similar to the Rails < 4.2 responders for model
 validations:

 ```json